Call for Aerotoxic Independent Public Inquiry

 There was also concern that passengers may be suffering from similar symptoms as those exhibited by flight crew.

 Capt.
-Julian Soddy of BALPA had chaired this international conference , which was sponsored by BALPA the Union and PALL Aerospace, who manufacture filters for bleed air systems.
+Julian Soddy of BALPA had chaired this International Aero Industry Conference (Air Safety and Cabin Air Quality) , which was sponsored by BALPA the Union and PALL Aerospace, who manufacture filters for bleed air systems.

 This question was recently asked in a media press release by the Aerotoxic Association Ltd., but the BBC failed to respond as did every other media organisation in the UK, leading to the assumption that the subject ‘Aerotoxic Syndrome’ is banned from media interest in the UK, therefor denying the public’s right of knowledge of evidence which is in their interest.